almenscorner/IntuneCD/README.md

 The package can also be run standalone outside of a pipeline, or in one to only backup data.
 Since 1.0.4, configurations are also created if they cannot be found.
 This means this tool could be used in a tenant to tenant migration scenario as well.

+## Whats new in 1.1.1
+- Adding ability to split documentation into categories using `-s Y` in `intunecd-startdocumentation`
+- Adding ability to set max length of output in documentation using `-m {int_value}` in `intunecd-startdocumentation`
+- Adding backup and documentation of Group Policy Configurations
+- Adding retry if 503 is encountred during a graph call

 ## Whats new in 1.1.0
 - Bug fix for App Protection policies not being able to be created in a tenant to tenant scenario
 - Bug fix for Configuration Profiles not being able to update assignment in a tenant to tenant scenario